clux/facemaulers/halos-2.md

 ## Exit (Faey)
 Hans standing there?
 Seelie court?
 TODO: ask Faey for information on how he would like to ascend?
+12 monk subclass way of the shadow will be 3 rogue: assassin utilitarian protect the feywild, keep the balance (nature good/evil circle of life)

 # EBA1: 11/16 Staircase leads to Waterfountain fight from BL2 wizard tower
 Circular  outlook point.
 This is a trap.
 Storm of Vengeance.
 If triggered calls guards.